mpg-age-bioinformatics/jawm/README.md

 ```

 [Read the Docs](https://github.com/mpg-age-bioinformatics/jawm) for more information on how to create workflows with jawm.

-The workflow you just generated is based on [jawm_demo](https://github.com/mpg-age-bioinformatics/jawm_demo).
-Check it out for more examples on how to create workflows with jawm.

 Availabe workflows can be found [here (GitHub.com)](https://github.com/mpg-age-bioinformatics?q=jawm_&type=all&language=&sort=).